-In the past year, 2020, reports show that cyberattacks skyrocketed, which raises concerns regarding small businesses’ ability to survive fraudulent attacks on their databases.
-Well, no business is too small to face attacks from cybercriminals; you just have to be proactive and set up strong firewalls to protect your organization’s data from being access by phishers.
+In the past two years, 2020, reports show that cyberattacks skyrocketed, which raises concerns regarding small businesses ability to survive fraudulent attacks on their databases.
+Well, no business is too small to face attacks from cybercriminals; you just have to be proactive and set up strong firewalls to protect your organization’s data from being accessed by phishers.

 Some international IT Support Companies have reliable solutions that help to protect businesses’ databases and systems from cyberattacks.
 Implementing such solutions can go a long way to protect your startup or small business from possible data breach scenarios.

 There are affordable cloud storage solutions for small businesses that can be utilized to save your business data records.
 The commonest type of cyberattack that affects small businesses badly, is Ransomeware attacks.
 Ransomware is a type of malware used to encrypt business data files and then oblige the company to pay a huge amount to regain access to the file.
 If you’d love to learn Cloud IT security courses or computer security courses, the CCSP Training Course is the right choice for you.

 A report from IBM showed that ransomware attacks have increased up to 6,000 percent since 2016, and it’s still rising – the more reasons why you should routinely backup your business data (real-time or daily) to the cloud.
 That way, it would be easy to recover the file(s) if peradventure your business systems get hit by ransomware.